-Fruit, herb and veggie water.
+Fruit, herb, and veggie water.

-I know this sounds weird, but it’s one of my absolutely favorites.
+I know this sounds weird, but it’s one of my absolute favorites.
 Combining these flavors in water, or in sparkling water is SO GOOD.
 It’s refreshing and insanely delicious.
 Here are some of my favorite combos to muddle in filtered water mixed with sparkling water:

-My favorite combo is watermelon, cucumber and mint muddled in half water, half sparkling water.
+My favorite combo is watermelon, cucumber, and mint muddled in half water, half sparkling water.
 It’s amazing.
 And you can even throw in a lil’ organic tequila.
 You’re welcome.